Quantco/spox/README.md

 # a, b, c are all vectors and named the same in the graph
 a, b, c = arguments(a=Vectorf32, b=Vectorf32, c=Vectorf32)

-# p represents the Arrow equivalent to a * b
+# p represents the Var equivalent to a * b
 p = op.mul(a, b)
 q = op.add(p, c)
 # q = op.add(op.mul(a, b), c) works exactly the same